We Strive For Sustainability And Responsible Operations

 Stability For Our People

 We focus on long term commitment to the acquired businesses and their stakeholders.

-We support local teams with their innovative and enterpreneurial approach.
+We support local teams with their innovative and entrepreneurial approach.
 We foster cooperation among the businesses and with 7GI and Sev.en Energy groups.
-We believe our people are our strongest asset.
+We believe our people are our strongest assets.
 We are committed to ensuring their stability, growth and well being.

 Integrity And Responsible Operations Of Our Assets

 7GI works with the local management teams, policymakers and regulators to assess and mitigate risks of our operations in the each given industry.
 We comply with all applicable laws and regulations and refrain from any activity which is illegal or unethical.
 7GI has adopted a set of key group policies that drive our business in all areas where we operate.